sebapersson/PEtab.jl/docs/src/define_problem/simulation_conditions.md

 ## Changing model simulation start time

-By default, for each each simulation condition the model is simulated from `t0 = 0.0`.
+By default, the model is simulated from `t0 = 0.0` for each each simulation condition.
 This can be changed via the `t0` keyword in `PEtabCondition`.
 For example, to simulate the model from `t0 = 5.0` for `:cond1`: